miller-loves-ai/host-your-llm/modal.com/README.md

 Modal grants $30 credit per month for free, which should be enough for running your own agent on Lumo-8B.

+If you find this tutoril helpful please leave a star ⭐️ on the repo.

 ## Prerequisites

 Before you begin, make sure you have: